IstvanGercsak/TheMonkees/README.md

 ## Deployment

 I use local IDE for create the project called PyCharm.
-There is a built in deployment tools, so after I created a GitHub repository.
+There is a built in deployment tools so after I created a GitHub repository.

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+After every small piece I made commit to my local Git repository.
+After that on the end of the bigger section or the end of the day I pushed my modification to my GitHub repository.

 ### Content